to THE MAIN WEBSITE

 what to do if it rains

-When we can, we always try to take a photo of your ring during your engagement session - so it’s a good idea to have it cleaned or clean it yourself before your shoot!
+When I can, we always try to take a photo of your ring during your engagement session - so it’s a good idea to have it cleaned or clean it yourself before your shoot!
 To clean at home, soak your ring in warm water with dishwashing soap for 20 to 40 minutes.
 Then gently brush the stone with a soft toothbrush, rinse and repeat if needed.

 champagne is always a good idea